tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-12-24-Construct3-Survey.md

 (e.g., ``int32ul``) and ``float(32|64)(b|l)``, where ``s`` = signed, ``u`` = unsigned, ``b`` = big endian and
 ``l`` = little endian, but we will overlook those for now.
 By the way, ``byte`` is an alias for ``int8u``.

-But Construct is a library of *combinators*, i.e., it gains it's power by *combining* simple elements into more complex one.
-The simplest combinator is ``Sequence``, which creates a new packer from smaller ones.
-In this example, we're going to define an IP address, which comprises of 4 bytes:
+These can be called *atoms*, but Construct is a library of *combinators*: it gains it's power from *combining* simpler elements into more complex ones.
+The simplest combinator is ``Sequence``, which we'll explore it by defining an IPv4 address as a sequence of 4 bytes:

 {% highlight pycon %}
 >>> from construct3 import Sequence